Hamus (archaea): Hami special abilities

 Archaeal appendages serve a variety of purposes and provide the archaeal cells with multiple unique and essential abilities.
 Hami play a large role in cellular attachment.
 These appendages allow the cells to adhere to each other, as well as their surroundings.
 When the hami filaments of one cell come into contact with a neighboring cell, the hami are able to entangle and produce a web like structure between the cells.
 This helps to form and maintain the biofilm.
 Hami are also used by the cells in biofilms or individually to adhere to external environmental surfaces.
 They have been proven to attach to substances with varying chemical compositions including those of an inorganic nature.
 Hami are also capable of contributing to the EPS of the cell as part of the main protein component of the EPS.

 One interesting facet of these hami is that their 120 kDa protein allows them to remain stable over a broad range of temperatures.
-One research experiment found hami to be stable at 70 degrees C and noted the finding curious as the only currently known hami producing cells live in 10 degrees C. These hami were also noted to be stable over a significant pH range of 0.5-11.5.
-Archaea are known as extremophiles and live in to live in extreme environments, but this capacity to remain stable over a large range of both pH and temperature makes hami very unique structures.
+One research experiment found hami to be stable at 70 degrees C and noted the finding curious as the only currently known hami-producing cells live in 10 degrees C. These hami were also noted to be stable over a significant pH range of 0.5-11.5.
+Archaea are known as extremophiles and live in extreme environments, but this capacity to remain stable over a large range of both pH and temperature makes hami unique structures.
 Similarly, this lends to the possibility that archaeal hami may exist in other yet to be discovered biofilms outside of the 10 degree C temperature range and in various pH ranges.